Fully prepared, plant-based food

 Add-ons: A Couple of Desserts

 Technically, since you can customize your own box, all of the items are add-ons.
-But the only items actually labeled “add-ons” are two plant-based, date-sweetened desserts.
+However, two of the products labeled “add-ons” are plant-based, date-sweetened desserts.
 The "not-a-cookie" treats are made with chickpea flour, raisins, walnuts, almond meal, and walnuts.
 You get four for $12.99.
 The rice pudding is made with soy milk, cashew cream, and raisins and costs $6.99.

 Customer Service: Spotty